mrcnski/believeobey.live/_posts/2026-06-14-enochs-animal-prophecy.md

 <tr>
 <td>
 {% include simple-verse.html
-text="And I saw till the shepherds and eagles and those vultures and kites came, and they cried to the ravens that they should break the horn of that ram, and they battled and fought with it, and it battled with them and cried that its help might come." verse="Enoch 90:13"
+text="And I saw till the shepherds and eagles and those vultures and kites came, and they cried to the ravens that they should break the horn of that ram, and they battled and fought with it, and it battled with them and **cried that its help might come**." verse="Enoch 90:13"
 %}
 </td>